umod/docs/docs/games/rust/hooks/server/OnSaveLoad.md

 ## Usage

 * Called before a save file and its entities are loaded
-* Return true to override save load handling
+* Return true to override save load handling, return false to prevent save loading

 ## Examples